Support for Learning

 All pupils at Wellington School follow the mainstream curriculum and the Support for Learning (SfL) Department aims to support the education of those pupils who require additional help to fully access the curriculum.
 The SfL Department encourages pupils to maximise their individual academic achievements.

-The Support for Learning Manager, Miss Bunce, has overall responsibility for Support for Learning throughout Wellington School from Nursery through to S6.
+Head of Support for Learning, Mrs Jakeman, has overall responsibility for Support for Learning throughout Wellington School from Nursery through to S6.
 There are various SfL teachers in the Junior School and up to ten other members of staff teach part time in the Support for Learning Department in the Senior School.

 A very successful and well-supported mentoring scheme is in operation for S6 pupils willing to help other pupils in the School.
 These pupils are encouraged to act responsibly and aid the learning of younger pupils who come to rely on them as a “buddy” and helper in the classroom.